SUSTechIR/MUSE/README.md

 # MUSE
-Code and datasets for paper **MUSE: Multi-Knowledge Passing on the Edges, Boosting Knowledge Graph Completion**(ICASSP'2024)
+Code and datasets for paper **MUSE: Multi-Knowledge Passing on the Edges, Boosting Knowledge Graph Completion**(ICASSP'2024, Under Review)

 To run on different datasets, you can modify the parameters in main.py